The Anti-Catholic Gordon Riots of 1780, as depicted by Charles Green, 1896

 The state, I also believe, should be adopting ideas, policies and practices that seek to bring the British people together, rather than drive us apart.
 The sectarian politics of difference and of identity really is a dead end for all of us, in my view.

-I am sure that many ordinary Labour Party members would agree with me on this, and I hope also that in general terms the Labour Party executive that now governs Britain would also agree, although I guess they would part company with me on diversity as a political concept.
+I am sure that many ordinary Labour Party members would agree with me on this, and I hope also that in general terms the Labour Party executive that now governs Britain would also agree, although I guess they would part company with me on the use of diversity as a political ideal for the state.

 With all of that said, this blog post is primarily concerned with Labour’s educational response to the riots, as this relates to our discussion of the future of National Curriculum for England.